Symptoms of Tricuspid Atresia

 Tricuspid Atresia Diagnosis

-To diagnose this condition, your doctor will examine your child and use a stethoscope to listen to their heart.
-In children with this condition, doctors can often hear a heart murmur — the sound of blood moving in the heart in a way that’s not normal.
+To diagnose this condition, your doctor will examine your baby and use a stethoscope to listen to their heart.
+Doctors can often hear a heart murmur — the sound of blood moving in the heart in a way that’s not normal.

 The doctor will ask for details about any symptoms your child has, their health history and your family health history.